-Sue: But it’s a massive spoiler!
-It ruins his big entrance.
+Sue: But it’s a massive spoiler.
+It ruins the Doctor’s big entrance.
 Oh no, not Robert Holmes again!

-The action kicks off at a radar tracking station.
+The action begins at a radar tracking station.

-Sue: Ah, colour!
-This looks lovely.
-However, even if I had seen this in 1970, I would have seen it in black and white.
+Sue: This is lovely.
+Although if I’d seen this in 1970, it would have been in black and white.
 We couldn’t afford a colour telly.

-A technician has spotted a meteorite shower on his radar screen.
+A technician identifies a meteorite shower on his radar screen.

-Sue: This might look good but it sounds awful – there’s far too much echo in this location.
-The acoustics are so bad, it’s difficult to understand what they’re saying at times.
-And the background hum would drive you mad if you had to work there.
-No wonder this guy is sweating – he’s clearly having a nervous breakdown.
+Sue: It looks great, but it sounds terrible.
+The acoustics are so bad, I can barely understand a word he’s saying.
+And this background hum would drive you crazy if you had to work there.
+No wonder this guy is sweating – he’s having a nervous breakdown.
 And he looks like James Blunt.

-Sue: Is she the new assistant?
+Sue: (Pointing at Liz Shaw) Is she the new assistant?
 She looks like a spy.

 Sue: This looks like Das Boot!
-Who directed this one?
+Who directed this?